 If you think that sounds expensive – you’re right.

-But we got the costs covered by a corporate sponsor, and given the several hundred thousands of pounds at stake at the Dinner, it was a justifiable investment.
+But we got the costs covered by a corporate sponsor, and given that over half a million pounds were at stake at the Dinner, it was a justifiable investment.

 Another key point.
-The video card may sound gimmicky but in fact, while the format was unusual, the messaging in the video and on the card was in tune with an overall campaign that built up to the Dinner.
-The Dinner raised an extra 32%, year on year.
+A video card may sound gimmicky but in fact, while the format was unusual, the messaging in the video and on the card was in tune with an overall campaign that built up to the Dinner.
+The Dinner itself raised an extra 32%, year on year.

 It seem it’s worth ringing the changes.